 Members of the Conservation and Policy Council

-Michael DeSantiago is the President of Primera Engineers.
-He has more than 30 years of experience in the practice of sustainable design and energy management and has a life-long interest in conservation and sustainability.
+Michael DeSantiago is has more than 30 years of experience in the practice of sustainable design and energy management and has a life-long interest in conservation and sustainability.
 He is also a LEED Accredited Professional.
 In addition to designing environmentally responsible and budget-compliant solutions, he is also actively engaged with local and national code-writing bodies and regularly contributes to the industry’s professional organizations.
-He also participates in promoting engineering as a profession to children and young adults from communities that are under-represented in the profession through his involvement with the Boys & Girls Clubs of Chicago and several other programs.
-He is also a trustee of the Conservation and Education Committee and a member of the Planning and Facilities committee at the Chicago Zoological Society.
-He is the President of the American Council of Mechanical & Electrical engineers and has been the recipient of numerous honors and awards related to engineering design, community development, and diversity leadership.
+Through his involvement with the Boys & Girls Clubs of Chicago and other programs, he promotes engineering as a profession to children and young adults from communities that are under-represented in the profession.
+Michael is a trustee of the Conservation and Education Committee and a member of the Planning and Facilities committee at the Chicago Zoological Society.
+He is the past President of the American Council of Mechanical & Electrical engineers and has been the recipient of numerous honors and awards related to engineering design, community development, and diversity leadership.

 President, Terry Guen Design Associates